TypicalRandomNerd/cpp-notes/README.md

 We can instruct C++ to move down a line in one of two ways:

 #### \n escape sequence
-Beginning or ending a string with "\n" will instruct the compiler to move down a line.
+Beginning or ending a string with `\n` will instruct the compiler to move down a line.

 **Code:**